intel/pcm/grafana/README.md

 Installation on target system to be analyzed:
 - Build: `make pcm-sensor-server.x`
-- As root start pcm-sensor-server-realtime.sh script: `sh pcm-sensor-server-realtime.sh`
+- As root start pcm-sensor-server-realtime.sh script: `sudo sh pcm-sensor-server-realtime.sh`

 Installation of the grafana front-end (can be on any host system with connectivity to the target system):
 - Make sure curl and docker are installed on the host